Open-Reviews/Mangrove/terms-of-use.md

-*   Through display of your review with all fields described in the Mangrove specifications. #todo
+*   Through display of your review with all fields described in the [Mangrove Review Standard](https://gitlab.com/plantingspace/mangrove/blob/master/Mangrove_Review_Standard_v1.md).
-*   Through hyperlink (where possible) or URL to your review on the Mangrove website.
+*   Through hyperlink (where possible) or URL to your review on the Mangrove Website.
 *   When your review is aggregated with other reviews to a single rating, through a reference to the Mangrove data set.

 ### No revocation of license

-Except as consistent with your license, you agree that you will not unilaterally revoke or seek invalidation of any license that you have granted under these Terms of Use for text content or non-text media contributed to the Mangrove database or features, even if you terminate use of our services.
+You agree that you will not unilaterally revoke or seek invalidation of any license that you have granted under these Terms of Use for text content or non-text media contributed to the Mangrove database or features, even if you terminate use of our services.

 ### Re-use

-We hope that this open data set will be a fertile ground for new services to develop as alternatives and in competition to some existing services that have reached almost monopolistic status today.
+We hope that this open data set will be a fertile ground for new services to develop as alternatives and in competition to some established services that have reached almost monopolistic status today.
 Making crowd-sourced information accessible to the public is an important prerequisite to allow for fruitful competition and to reduce centralization of power.
-We also hope that the data set can be of use to research groups and customer protection institutions.
+We also hope that the data set can be of use to research groups, customer protection institutions, and generally foster public engagement and participation.

 Therefore, we happily welcome re-use of content as part of our mission.
 Any re-use must comply with the underlying license.

 When you re-use or re-distribute reviews created by the Mangrove community, you agree to attribute the authors in any of the following fashions:

-*   Through display of the full Mangrove review that you are re-using, with all fields described in the Mangrove Review specification. #todo
+*   Through display of the full Mangrove review that you are re-using, with all fields describedin the [Mangrove Review Standard](https://gitlab.com/plantingspace/mangrove/blob/master/Mangrove_Review_Standard_v1.md)
-*   Through hyperlink (where possible) or URL to the review you are re-using on the Mangrove website.
+*   Through hyperlink (where possible) or URL to the review you are re-using on the Mangrove Website.
 *   Through reference to the Mangrove database when you re-use the data set for aggregation of reviews to a single rating.